Importance Of Debt To Income Ratio In Mortgages

 - Borrowers under 620 FICO, FHA DTI Requirements is 43% DTI

-- VA limits can be up to 60% DTI with residual income
+- VA limits on debt to income ratio can be greater than 60% DTI with residual income

 What DTI limits are used in qualifying borrowers?
 United States